davidzhou9/ORF467FinalProject/README.md

 # ORF467FinalProject
-Final Project of ORF467 Fall'18: Analyzing the ride-sharing potential and empty re-positioning requirements of a Nationwide aTaxi System
+Final Project of ORF467 Fall'18: Analyzing the ride-sharing potential and empty re-positioning requirements of a Nationwide aTaxi System.

 Contributors to this repository's code (in alphabetical order):
 - David Zhou (dz4@princeton.edu)